-start_date A valid date from where you want to start your calculation.
-[Required]
+- start_date: A valid date from where you want to start your calculation.

-months Number of months you want to calculate before & after the start date.
-[Required]
+- months: The number of months you want to calculate before and after the start date.

-- If start date which you provide, is not a valid date it will return #NUM!.
+- If the start date which you have provided is not a valid date it will #NUM!.

-- EOMONTH Function is smart enough to check the total number days while giving last day of a month.
+- EOMONTH is smart enough to check the total number of days while giving the last day of a month.
 It doesn’t matter if there is 30 days, 31 days or 29 days in a month.

-Here I have used this function with different types of arguments.
+In the below example, we have used EOMONTH with different types of arguments:

-- I have mentioned 01-Jan-2016 as the start date & 5 months for getting a future date.
-As June is exactly 5 months after January, If has return 30-Jun-2016 in the result.
+- We have mentioned 01-Jan-2016 as the start date and 5 months for getting a future date.
+As June is exactly 5 months after January, it has returned 30-Jun-2016 in the result.

-- And, If you mention a negative number, It will simply return you a past date which is the number of months back you have mentioned.
+- If you mention a negative number, it simply returns a past date which is the number of months back you have mentioned.

-- In the fourth example, I have used a date which is in text format.
-And, it has returned the date without returning any error.
-So while using EOMONTH you don’t have to worry about textual dates.
+- In the fourth example, we have used a date which is in text format and it has returned the date without returning any errors.